 However, the seat folds up into a tidy little package that fits under the airplane seat in front of the child or in the overhead bin.

 At $49.99 for the backless version and $99.99 for the high back version, we realize that the price is higher than some other portable booster seat options.
 However, the way the TurboBooster TakeAlong does everything we needed it to do with ease makes that a bargain from our perspective.
 Just knowing that my kiddo can set herself up and have a good vehicle seat belt fit anywhere she goes is worth the price!

 The TurboBooster TakeAlong excels at its main purpose in life — being a very portable option that most Littles can set up and use properly with minimal or no supervision.

 This is a big task for a small seat.
 We’re thrilled to see that the TurboBooster TakeAlong does all of this with ease.

-Our friends at Graco are generously giving away one high back TurboBooster TakeAlong to a lucky reader in the United States.
+To celebrate CPS Week 2018 our friends at Graco are generously giving away one high back TurboBooster TakeAlong to a lucky reader in the United States.
 Read our terms and conditions, then enter below for your chance to win.

 a Rafflecopter giveaway